Connect with others who understand.

 “I finally went back to the doctor for another Botox treatment for the vocal cords,” another member said.
 “For the next couple of weeks, I will sound as if I am whispering, and then my vocal cords should ‘relax’ for a few months.
 Brief relief!!!!”

-Botulinum toxin may be effective at treating chronic migraine headaches, which is a common symptom for people with (and without) MS. Although clinical trials have shown that botulinum toxin may help treat migraine, researchers do not fully understand how it works.
-Studies indicate that it may block pain pathways in the central nervous system.
+Botulinum toxin may help treat chronic migraine headaches, a common condition in people with and without MS. Although clinical trials have shown that botulinum toxin can be effective, researchers don’t fully understand how it works.
+Studies suggest the treatment may block pain pathways in the CNS.

-One MyMSTeam member wrote, “My neurologist gives me Botox every 90 days for migraines, and I must confess I haven’t had a migraine for almost one year.”
+One MyMSTeam member wrote, “My neurologist gives me Botox every 90 days for migraine, and I must confess I haven’t had a migraine for almost one year.”

-Botulinum toxin treatments for migraines are administered by a clinician who injects it through a tiny needle into very small muscles in the head and neck.
-In some cases, injections may be targeted at “trigger points” where migraine headaches originate.
-Some people do not experience relief for several weeks.
-It may take a few treatments until migraines subside.
+Botulinum toxin treatments for migraine are administered by a clinician who injects it through a tiny needle into very small muscles in the head and neck.
+The injections may be targeted at trigger points where migraine headaches originate.
+Some people don’t experience relief for several weeks, and it may take a few treatments until migraine headaches subside.

 Discuss Botulinum Toxin Side Effects With Your Doctor

-Although botulinum toxin is generally considered safe and may be an effective treatment for some MS symptoms, there is a risk of rare but serious side effects such as:
+Although botulinum toxin is generally considered safe and may be an effective treatment for some MS symptoms, there’s a risk of rare but serious side effects such as:

 • Breathing problems